EBI-BioModels/write-rest-api-manual/README.md

 In this repo, the directories and files are explained as below:

 * models4test: includes all model directories and BASH scripts
+* files: includes all files to be uploaded
 * cmd.sh: bash script to run the create/update pipeline
 * submission-metadata.json